 The JCA Senior Community Service Employment Program (SCSEP) provides on-the-job training for people with low income age 55 and older who live in Montgomery and Frederick counties, Maryland.
-Trainees receive minimum wage while working at charities and government agencies to build their skills and resumes while delivering valuable community service.
-SCSEP is funded by the U.S. Department of Labor grant and in cooperation with Senior Service America, Inc. This funding provides 90% of the support for SCSEP with SSAI providing 10% match or $5 million.
+Trainees receive minimum wage while working at nonprofits and government agencies to build their skills and resumes while delivering valuable community service.
+SCSEP is funded by the U.S. Department of Labor grant and in cooperation with The Center for Workforce Inclusion.
+This funding provides 90% of the support for SCSEP with CWI providing 10% match or $5 million.